MunoMono/ddr-public/public/docs/pages/home/linked-data-best-practice.md

 ## Integration with ingestion workflows

-Unlike many linked-data implementations that require post-processing or batch conversion, the DDR archive generates linked data **in real time during ingestion**.
+Unlike many linked-data implementations that require post-processing or batch conversion, the DDR Archive generates linked data **in real time during ingestion**.
 When archival staff create or edit records, they populate structured fields that automatically produce semantically rich metadata.

 ### RecordWizard and MediaWizard